saopayne/antaeus/README.md

 An approach that I suppose won't be easily defeated in a wrestle with Antaeus would be:
 1. Have a schedule that's triggered on the first of the month at a hour that then runs a long running service to charge invoices with PENDING status.

+2. If the date current invocation time is not the first which shouldn't, it delays the run until the next 1st of the month.

-2. For each pending invoice, attempt a charge for the invoice with:
+3. For each pending invoice, attempt a charge for the invoice with:

       Throw exceptions :-
       - Throw CustomerNotFoundException when no customer with id is found.